frequency-chain/frequency/designdocs/passkey_p256.md

 - **Seed signature on PassKey Public Key**: A cryptographic signature generated using the Seed Phrase private key.
 The data being signed is public key derived from passkey.
 This is used to prove ownership of parent account.
 - **Passkey Signature**: A cryptographic signature generated using the Passkey private key.
 This is presented to passkey enabled services as a challenge-response mechanism.
 Passkeys are used to generate two signatures as follows:
   - **Signature on Seed Public Key**: Passkey signs a message containing the Seed Public Key.
+This signature is retained by the Frequency Access platform and/or maybe used for account recovery.
   - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.
+This signature is used to verify the authenticity of the transaction.

 ## 3. Data Flow Diagram